Nesvilab/MSFragger/tutorial_fragpipe.md

 #### Specify a protein sequence database
 If you haven't made a database file using FragPipe/Philosopher before, select 'Download' to fetch one from Uniprot.
-Then choose your options and select an organism (use the uniprot proteome ID to specify your own, e.g. 'UP000000625' for E. coli).
+Specify the download location, then choose your options and select an organism (use the uniprot proteome ID to specify your own, e.g. 'UP000000625' for E. coli).

 Use 'Browse' to select a FASTA file from a previous FragPipe/Philosopher analysis.